sskorol/aqa-playground/README.md

 By default, you can't pass environment variables to React app in runtime unless you're running a dev server.
 Build process produces static assets that contain hardcoded values picked up from the CLI.
 There are several hacks that allows you to workaround this.
 But it doesn't worth doing it for just 2 env vars.
-So you should either set them up in IDE or pass to Docker image via `build.sh` script.
+So you should either set them up in IDE or pass to Docker image via CLI / Compose.

 Also note that frontend uses [Vite](https://vitejs.dev/) which allows you to spawn the dev server in milliseconds.
 But we have to pay for it by following their conventions.
 Specifically, env vars must have `VITE_` prefix.